To find out more about joining Troop 451, attend a

 "patrols."
 A patrol is a group of scouts that is

 led by the Scouts themselves.
-Rising and new sixth
+Rising and new

-you that lasts for about 9 months.
+special program for you that lasts for about 9 months.

 Each patrol is part of the troop, but it works together as a separate team.
 The patrol has its own flag and identity, and it camps, eats, learns, and works together.
 The leader of the patrol is a Scout and is called, you guessed it, the Patrol Leader.
 His job is to lead the patrol and help YOU with anything you need to learn and advance as a Scout.
 The Troop Guide is the patrol leader for a training patrol.
 The Senior Patrol Leader (the KING and head honcho of the boys) is elected by the entire troop every six months.
 The Patrol Leader is elected by the members of his patrol every six months.
 Elections for Senior Patrol Leader and Patrol Leader occur several times during the year, to give everyone a chance at learning how to lead.
 You will find that these boy leaders, not the adults, run the troop and plan the program.
 Be a cheerful and helpful follower, and take this time to learn your Scout skills well - because sooner than you think, it will be your turn to be one of the leaders of the troop.